They say…

 Andy Rowland at Brockley Brewery, Hither Green.

-The brewery’s original home remains active, used for specials, additional capacity and various events and activities.
+The brewery’s original home initally remained active, used for specials and additional capacity as well as a taproom.
 There have been several head brewers including Craig Vernon, formerly at Camden Town.
 In August 2023, Gianluca d’Andrea, formerly at Southwark, was appointed head brewer.

 Andy retired in March 2024 and the company was taken over by four of the existing staff, including Gianluca.
 They aim to maximise community ties and secure the future of the business through a ‘Support your local brewery’ campaign, inviting local investment and using the brewery’s spaces for community activities.